This policy is established to address two levels of conflict involving students at Santa Fe Community College (SFCC or

 - As a final resolution, mediation.

 - A student may submit a complaint about an issue directly affecting them regarding a specific management decision or management action which, if true, would constitute a violation of College policy.
 Examples would include,but not be limited to, discrimination that the student believes was not properly handled, or racial or sexual harassment that the student believes was not properly or adequately dealt with under appropriate College policies.

 - Student complaints may be resolved using the procedural steps for resolving student concerns; or

 - A student may request that the complaint be reviewed before a College Hearing Panel within 10 days of the incident or management decision that they are protesting.

 - A student must submit an official SFCC Complaint and Concerns form.

 - SFCC will maintain records and analyze trends in compliance with Title IV of the Higher Ed Act of 1965, the Higher Learning Commission, and other regulations.
 The Student Affairs Officer is responsible for managing and maintaining records of student concerns and complaints, including College Hearing Panel reports.
 The Student Affairs Officer will manage the records in a manner consistent with FERPA (The Family Educational Rights and Privacy Act) and the confidentiality requirements of the College.

 Statement of Accountability and Responsibility

 The President, through the Vice President for Academic and Student Affairs or designee and the Student Affairs Officer, shall be responsible for enforcing student-related policies and procedures.
-The Vice President for Academic and Student Affairs and the Student Affairs Officer shall work with College departments and offices to comply with this policy and related procedures.
+The Vice President for Academic and Student Affairs and the Student Affairs Officer shall work with College departments and offices to comply with this policy and to develop procedures that will enforce this policy regarding awareness, prevention and remediation.